 "Yes.
 Together."
 His voice shakes.

 You smile.
-It is your turn to believe, apparently.
+It's your turn to believe, apparently.
 That's fine.
 You can trade off having faith.
 If you can't save each other, then you can't save anyone.
 "Go to sleep," you whisper.

 You feel his hand slow, then stop moving, lying heavily on your arm, warm and solid against your skin.
 His head rests against yours, his lips on your forehead.

 You feel a rush of love for him, and you don't try to beat it back.
-You are smart enough to know that this time you will need that love if the two of you are to survive.
-You will need it badly.
+You're smart enough to know that this time you'll need that love if the two of you are to survive.
+You'll need it badly.
 Both of you.

 You look over at the table, smile gently at the booze.
 You'll have to go easy on it.
 Make the breakup gentle.
 Vodka has been a faithful lover, a staunch ally.
 A good friend.
 You imagine Pierce's bottles are equally loving.
 You'll have to take it slow, let them down gently.